Niger Delta swamp forests: Location and description

 The Niger Delta swamp forests ecoregion covers a triangular territory at the mouth of the Niger River.
 The southern edge is set back about 10 km from the Gulf of Guinea, buffered by the Central African mangroves ecoregion where the effects of salt water are more pronounced.
 The western border of the ecoregion is formed along the Benin River, the northern tip is just north of the city of Aboh, and the eastern edge runs along the Imo River.
 The city of Port Harcourt is in the southeast corner of the ecoregion.

-The Niger Delta is built up from silt deposits from the Niger River.
-The landscape is flat with meandering branches of the main river.
-The soils of the delta vary by the shifting rivers and creeks, with sand and loam marking the remains of old levees, water-logged heavy clay in the backswamps behind the levees, and silty loam and clay on the higher ground.
+The Niger Delta region of Nigeria is located along the Gulf of Guinea.
+It is the largest delta in Africa and the third largest delta in the world and also the most extensive marshland in West and Central Africa.
+The region spans from Aboh (5°33′49″ N and 6°31′38″ E) Ndokwa East, Delta State in the North to Palm Point (4°16′22″ N and 6°05′27″ E) Bayelsa State in the south.
+The east–west boundary lies between Benin or Ethiope River estuary (5°44′11″ N and 5°3′49″ E) Delta State in the west and Imo River estuary (4°27′16″ N and 7°35′27″ E) Ikot Abasi, Akwa Ibom State to the east.